Devnol/QuboRun/README.md

   Storage: about 50MB

-  Graphics Card: Anything that can print out graphics
+  Graphics Card: Anything that can print out graphics (except Ben Eater's GPU)

   Dependencies: Your patience